viresh-ratnakar/exolve/README.md

 defined a function called `customizePuzzle()`, then it gets called after Exolve has finished with its own set-up.
-For example, the following code, if added within the &lt;script&gt; tag or loaded from a script file, will customize the html by insering the italicized red text *New!* after the Tools link:
+For example, the following code, if added within the &lt;script&gt; tag or loaded from a script file, will customize the html by inserting the italicized red text *New!* after the Tools link:
 ```
   function customizePuzzle() {